Siege-Software/django-atlas-search/README.md

 For the initial setup, you will need to index in bulk.
 Bulk updating is multi-threaded.
 Depending on your system specs, you should set the `batch_size` keyword argument.

 ```
-from django_typesense.utils import bulk_delete_typsense_records, bulk_update_typsense_records
+from django_atlas_search.utils import bulk_delete_atlas_records, bulk_update_atlas_records

 model_qs = Song.objects.all().order_by('id')  # querysets should be ordered
-bulk_update_typesense_records(model_qs, batch_size=1024)
+bulk_update_atlas_records(model_qs, batch_size=1024)
 ```

+> [!NOTE]
+> Before bulk indexing, make sure you've created the Atlas Search index by running `python manage.py updatecollections`.

 ### Custom Admin Filters
 To make use of custom admin filters, define a `filter_by` property in the filter definition.
-Define boolean typesense field `has_views` that gets it's value from a model property.
-This is example is not necessarily practical but for demo purposes.
+Define boolean Atlas Search field `has_views` that gets its value from a model property.
+This example is not necessarily practical but for demo purposes.

 ```
 # models.py